Circle-Hackaton-OpenInnovations/backend/README.md

 # Open Innovations Backend Server for Circle Hackaton

-This project was put together by [https://github.com/ayoseun]ayoseun,3ill, nafkem
+This project was put together by [https://github.com/ayoseun] ayoseun, 3ill, nafkem

 #### Requirements to start this project